ismail-safha/ecom_nextjs_cms/README.md

    3. render them in the screen

 5. Create Product Details Screen

    1. add [slug].js to product folder
    2. create component
    3. get slug from the url
    4. fetch product from sanity client
    5. render product image, info
    6. show add to cart button

+6. Create React Context use ( package js-cookie to save the selected option of the user)
+   1. define Context, Store and reducer
+   2. set darkMode flag
+   3. use it on layout